 The revised Employment Equity Plan (2014 - 2018) for Greater Tzaneen Municipality awaits approval by Council.
-The Plan was implemented with effect from 1 July 2000 and, inter alia, deals with identified employment barriers as well as targets to achieve demographic representation.
+The Plan was implemented with effect from the 01st April 2015 and, inter alia, deals with identified employment barriers as well as targets to achieve demographic representation.